ImGGAAVVIINN/NAPC-Classic/README.md

 ## How to enable/disable mods

 NAPC is a modpack, so there is 2 ways to disable mods.
-For mod that supports
+For mods that supports being disabled, click on the 'Mods' button in the pause menu.
+It will bring you to the mod menu, choose the mod you want to disable from the list.
+And click on the red 'Disable' button to disable it.

+For mods that Do Not supports being disabled(The 'The disable button gray out in the mod menu'), go to the 'mods' folder in the client-folder.
+Move the mod .jar file that you want to disable into the '!
+Disabled' folder.
+And restart the game.

 ##  Features